ER (TV series): Production

-Other executive producers include writers Carol Flint, Neal Baer, R. Scott Gemmill, Dee Johnson, Joe Sachs, Lisa Zwerling, and Janine Sherman Barrois.
+Other executive producers include writers Carol Flint, Neal Baer, R. Scott Gemmill, Joe Sachs, Dee Johnson, Lisa Zwerling, and Janine Sherman Barrois.
 Several of these writers and producers had background in healthcare: Joe Sachs was an emergency physician, while Lisa Zwerling and Neal Baer were both pediatricians.
 The series' crew was recognized with awards for writing, directing, producing, film editing, sound editing, casting, and music.

-Broadcasting
+Broadcast

-Following the broadcast of its two-hour pilot movie on September 19, 1994, ER premiered Thursday, September 22 at 10pm.
+Following the broadcast of its two-hour pilot on September 19, 1994, ER premiered Thursday, September 22 at 10pm.
 It remained in the same Thursday time slot for its entire run, capping the Must See TV primetime block.
-ER is NBC's third longest-running drama, after Law & Order and Law & Order: Special Victims Unit, and the second longest-running American primetime medical drama of all time, behind Grey's Anatomy.
+ER is NBC's third longest-running drama, after Law & Order: Special Victims Unit and Law & Order, and the second longest-running American primetime medical drama of all time, behind ABC's Grey's Anatomy.
 Starting with season seven, ER was broadcast in the 1080i HD format, appearing in letterbox format when presented in standard definition.
 On April 2, 2008, NBC announced that the series would return for its fifteenth season.
 The fifteenth season was originally scheduled to run for 19 episodes before retiring with a two-hour series finale to be broadcast on March 12, 2009, but NBC announced in January 2009 that it would extend the show by an additional three episodes to a full 22-episode order as part of a deal to launch a new series by John Wells titled Police, later retitled Southland.
 ER's final episode aired on April 2, 2009; the two-hour episode was preceded by a one-hour retrospective special.
 The series finale charged $425,000 per 30-second ad spot, more than three times the season's rate of $135,000.
 From season 4 to season 6 ER cost a record-breaking $13 million per episode.
 TNT also paid a record price of $1 million an episode for four years of repeats of the series during that time.
 The cost of the first three seasons was $2 million per episode and seasons 7 to 9 cost $8 million per episode.

-In September 1998, TNT aired syndicated reruns of the series.

 Cast and characters

 The original starring cast consisted of Anthony Edwards as Dr. Mark Greene, George Clooney as Dr. Doug Ross, Sherry Stringfield as Dr. Susan Lewis, Noah Wyle as medical student John Carter, and Eriq La Salle as Dr. Peter Benton.
 As the series continued, some key changes were made: Nurse Carol Hathaway, played by Julianna Margulies, who attempts suicide in the original pilot script, was made into a regular cast member.
-Ming-Na Wen debuted in the middle of the first season as medical student Jing-Mei "Deb" Chen, but did not return for the second season; she returns in season 6 episode 10.
-Gloria Reuben and Laura Innes would join the series as Physician Assistant Jeanie Boulet and Dr. Kerry Weaver, respectively, by the second season.
+Ming-Na debuted in the middle of the first season as medical student Jing-Mei "Deb" Chen, but did not return for the second season; she returns in season 6 episode 10.
+Gloria Reuben and Laura Innes joined the series as Physician Assistant Jeanie Boulet and Dr. Kerry Weaver, respectively, by the second season.